pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Have You Ever Stumbled Upon a Cool Public Performance?
 *

-# Video Games

-* What are your favorite video games?
-* What Have You Learned Playing Video games?
-* Do You Play Violent Video games?
-* When Should You Feel Guilty for Killing Zombies?
-* Who Are Your Opponents in Online Gaming?
-* Do You Like Watching Other People Play Video games?
-* How Excited Are You About the Possibilities of Virtual Reality?

 # Books & Reading
 * Who do you ask for book recommendations?